St. Francis Area Schools (ISD15) American Indian Education Program

 - Actively engage American Indian students and families in school and culture

 In accordance with federal law, public school districts with 10 or more American Indian students must have an American Indian Parent Advisory Committee.
-The American Indian Parent Advisory Committee of St. Francis Area Schools serves to ensure that the unique and culturally related needs of American Indian students are being met provides input on Indian Education curriculum and programs.
+The American Indian Parent Advisory Committee of St. Francis Area Schools serves to ensure that the unique and culturally related needs of American Indian students are being met, and provides input on Indian Education curriculum and programs.
 The committee ensures that planning, development, implementation, and evaluation of the operational and supplemental programs for American Indian students in St. Francis Area Schools occurs in a consistent and sustained manner.

-The composition of the American Indian Education Parent Advisory Committee will be made up from the following constituents: parents/grandparents/guardians/foster parents of American Indian students enrolled in the district, district Indian Education Program Coordinator, at least one district teacher, staff or administrator, American Indian adult community members and secondary American Indian students.
+The composition of the American Indian Education Parent Advisory Committee will be made up of the following constituents: parents/grandparents/guardians/foster parents of American Indian students enrolled in the district, the district Indian Education Program Coordinator, at least one district teacher, staff or administrator, American Indian adult community members and secondary American Indian students.

 Election of the Committee Officers: The committee officials shall be established through an annual general election among all eligible constituents.
 Nominees must be present to be elected.
 All elected committee officers will be up for reelection on an annual basis.

-Committee Officers: Chairperson (must have student currently enrolled in district), Vice Chairperson (must have student currently enrolled in district), Student Representative (must be currently enrolled in district), Secretary
+Committee Officers: Chairperson (must have student currently enrolled in district), Vice Chairperson (must have student currently enrolled in district), Student Representative (must be currently enrolled in district), Secretary.

-Duties of Officers: Chairperson shall - Preside of meetings, prepare meeting agendas in coordination with the committee, sign or be representative of the committee in official AIEPAC capacities, perform other duties as needed.
+Duties of Officers: Chairperson shall - Preside over meetings, prepare meeting agendas in coordination with the committee, sign or be representative of the committee in official AIEPAC capacities, perform other duties as needed.
 Vice Chairperson shall - Assume the role of Chairperson in his/her absence, perform other duties as needed.